 Use sufficient lighting to see your signing clear.
 Avoid lighting in the background (e.g. window) that makes you look like a shadow.

 Wear a solid color that contrasts your skin color.
-Avoid white.
 No hat or hair in your face.
 No chewing.

 Scenario: You dress up for your video assignment.

 Or, sometimes it's too much.
-Whether wearing make-up or not doesn't make a difference.
+Whether wearing make-up or not doesn't make a difference for your mark.

-But, no long bright red (or cyan blue) fingernail painting ritual prior a signing video.
-They can be really eyesore.
+But, a long bright red (or cyan blue) fingernail painting ritual prior to video recording is really unnecessary.
+It can be eyesore.
+Imagine a long painted fingernail swooping near an eyeball.
+Shivering?

 Check your video before uploading it to eclass.
 Make sure that none of these happens to you.